 There are two types of disability insurance: short-term and long-term.

 Short-term disability is intended to help you immediately after an accident or illness prevents you from working.
-This coverage typically only provides benefits for up to six months.
+This coverage typically only provides benefits for up to two years.

 Long-term disability will create a steady income replacement for a much longer period of time.
-Most policies will pay out benefits for up to two, five, or ten years.
+Most policies will pay out benefits for five or ten years, or even up to age 65.

 The latest studies show that one in four, or 25%, of people will become disabled at some point in their working career.